maxwelladapoe/clients_app_frontend/README.md

 # Clients App Frontend
-This is the frontend for the Clients App  Practical test for the fullstack javascript developer role at Protranslating
+This is the frontend for the Clients App  Practical test for the fullstack javascript developer role

 ---
 ## Requirements